elvinos/AppDesignReport/LatestBuild/ReportSections/UIDesign.md

 \begin{figure}[H]
 \centering
 \includegraphics[trim = 0 0 0 0, clip, width=0.98\textwidth]{SketchDD.png}
-\caption{Diagram showing an overview of the final detailed design Sketch template}
+\caption{An overview of the final detailed design Sketch template that was used in for the front-end development of the site.}
 \label{sketchdd}
 \end{figure}